Prahalis won't coach Ward Melville girls basketball

 Reached by Newsday, Prahalis said she will not comment until after the Aug.
 21 school board meeting.

-Prahalis starred at Commack High School from 2002-08, scoring 2,372 points and earning Newsday All Long Island honors three times.
-Prahalis went on to play at Ohio State, where she averaged 15.1 points an 6.8 assists over four years.
-She was drafted by the Phoenix Mercury with the sixth overall pick in the 2012 WNBA draft.
-She played parts of three seasons in the WNBA, including three games with the Liberty in 2013.
+Prahalis starred at Commack High School from 2002-08, scoring 2,372 points and earning Newsday All-Long Island honors three times.
+She went on to play for Ohio State, averaging 15.1 points and 6.8 assists over four years.
+She was chosen by the Phoenix Mercury with the sixth overall pick in the 2012 WNBA Draft and played parts of three seasons in the WNBA, including three games with the Liberty in 2013.

 Comments